agcdtmr/AZ-104-Microsoft-Azure-Administrator-Certification-Preparation-And-Hands-On-Labs/README.md

      - [ ] Adding network interface to a virtual machine
      - [ ] Understand Azure Backup services and enable data backup for files in VMs
      - [ ] Create Availability sets
+        - [ ] How to create an availability set
+        - [ ] Making a Virtual Machine Available in the Set
+        - [ ] Install the second VM within the same Availability Set.
      - [ ] Build an Azure VM of Windows Server 2019 Datacenter image with CLI
+        - [ ] Utilize the Azure CLI to create an Azure Virtual Machine.
+        - [ ] Knowledge of deployment specifics
+        - [ ] Enter the virtual machine through RDP.
+        - [ ] Test the virtual machine you constructed.
    - **App Services**
      - [ ] Lab 09a - Implement Web Apps
        - [ ] Task 1: Creating an Azure Virtual Machine via Windows 2019 datacenter image
        - [ ] Task 2: Use Azure CLI to create a Web App and ensure it runs on docker images ([Video](https://youtu.be/iPIjsBYaqrk))
+          - [ ] Using the Azure CLI, create a Web app.
+          - [ ] Obtain the URL for the deployed app.
+          - [ ] From the browser, test the deployment.
        - [ ] Task 3: Implementing Azure functions and running them by retrieving their URL
+          - [ ] Establish an Azure App Service.
+          - [ ] Browse the Function app
+          - [ ] Establish the HTTP-Triggered Function.
+          - [ ] Run the Azure Function
        - [ ] Task 4: Host portfolio using Azure App Service
        - [ ] Task 5: Work with Application Insights to improve the performance of Web app
      - [ ] Deploy and manage Azure App Services